Lily Allen Explains Why She Has Quit Twitter And Why She Won’t Be Friends With Piers Morgan

 In addition to new music, last year Allen also released her first memoir — My Thoughts Exactly.
 It became a Sunday Times bestseller, which she celebrated via her Twitter account.

-She embarked on a world tour that recently that finished in Australia.
+She embarked on a world tour that recently finished in Australia.
 The tour also went across Europe and North America.

-Allen might not be tweeting but she still uses her own Instagram page which has over 1 million followers.
+Allen might not be tweeting, but she still uses her own Instagram page, which has over 1 million followers.